rspeer/langcodes/README.md

 {'language': 'inglés', 'region': 'Reino Unido', 'script': 'shaviano'}
 ```

-The names in English come from the IANA language subtag registry.
-In other
+The names come from the Unicode CLDR data files, and in English they can
-languages, they come from CLDR data files.
-Internally, this code uses
+also come from the IANA language subtag registry.
+Internally, this code
-the `best_match()` function to line up the language you asked for with
+uses the `best_match()` function to line up the language you asked for with
 the languages that CLDR supports, which are:

 * Arabic (`ar`)